CanPixel/aether/README.md

 src-tauri/gen/android/app/build/outputs/
 ```

-Current mobile limitation: the React shell can be packaged for Android, but Æther's current live browser tab surface uses Tauri desktop child webviews.
+Current mobile limitation: the React shell can be packaged for Android, but ÆTHER's current live browser tab surface uses Tauri desktop child webviews.
 That desktop-only browser surface must be replaced with an Android-compatible browser path before the Android app behaves like the macOS Tauri app.

 ## Linux Build